Rodrigoplp/product-pricer/README.md

 # Product pricer

-A JavaScript library to calculate the total price of an order, given:
+A JavaScript library to calculate the total price of a product, given:

-- Number of items;
+* Number of items;

-- Individual price;
+* Individual price;

-- Code of the state.
+* Code of the state.

 The total price is calculated by: